-The software supports both textual BASIC programming and graphical flowchart / Logic programming.
-All methods use the same BASIC commands and syntax.
+All programming methods use the same BASIC commands and syntax.
 The flowchart method simply provides a graphical way of joining the BASIC commands together, to save typing in programs.
-Flowcharting uses a smaller sub-set of the BASIC commands, and is generally used by younger students in the educational environment.
+Flowcharting uses a smaller subset of the BASIC commands, and is generally used by younger students in the educational environment.